CEO/Managing Director, C-7 International, LLC

 Former Senior Advisor, Middle Eastern Affairs, Department of Homeland Security

-Christopher Hinn was entrusted to perform the most critical and confidential oversights of a hundreds of million dollars contract involving various Middle Eastern entities.
-He was assigned to review the processes in place and make recommendations that would have generational affects in the Middle East.
-During the year 2010 Christopher was contracted to represent a UAE entity by performing a review of highly confidential contracts that were being performed by foreign contractors.
+Christopher Hinn was entrusted to perform the most critical and confidential oversights of hundreds of millions of dollars in contracts involving various Middle Eastern entities.
+He was assigned to review the processes in place and make recommendations that would have generational effects in the Middle East.
+During the year 2010, Christopher was contracted to represent a UAE entity by performing a review of highly confidential contracts that were being performed by foreign contractors.
 Mr. Hinn’s extensive experience with government contracting operations, combined with his firm grasp on the geo-political environment and fluent language skills enabled him to perform his duties with exceptional efficiency and effectiveness.
 Christopher had the operational readiness and gameness to quickly assess the players, evaluate the strategic and program plans, and identify and implement key strategies.
 Christopher quickly identified areas that were substandard and not transparent to the principals, and his recommendations have made changes in the dynamics of this region that will be beneficial for years to come.

-Throughout his career, Christopher has been afforded invitations and audiences with domestic and international dignitaries, government officials and foreign royal families.
-Many of these audiences developed into long-term friendships and alliances that continue to present day.
+Throughout his career, Christopher has been afforded invitations and audiences with domestic and international dignitaries, government officials, and foreign royal families.
+Many of these audiences developed into long-term friendships and alliances that continue to the present day.
 Christopher began his transportation career in 1973 with the Canadian air carrier, Air Canada.
 After fifteen years with Air Canada, he founded a travel management firm, CTM, Inc., where he successfully facilitated his first 10,000 passengers project for Crossroads Communications to the 1986 World Expo in Vancouver, Canada.
-In 1988, he became CEO and President of Mighty Eagle Travel and Tours, Inc., a full service travel company he developed specializing in large volume international tours and corporate retail travel.
-He received numerous awards from the travel industry and government for providing excellence in the unique market of facilitating high volume tours.
+In 1988, he became CEO and President of Mighty Eagle Travel and Tours, Inc., a full-service travel company he developed specializing in large-volume international tours and corporate retail travel.
+He received numerous awards from the travel industry and government for providing excellence in the unique market of facilitating high-volume tours.
 He was also actively involved in civic and political activities, both locally and nationally.

-Since the 1990’s, Christopher has been active in law enforcement.
+Since the 1990s, Christopher has been active in law enforcement.
 After serving as the Liaison to the Chief of Police in Longwood, Florida, he was appointed to the DHS Task Force for Region 5 of the Florida Intelligence Unit in 2003.
 He utilized his unique network of domestic and international business relationships to facilitate numerous cooperative cross-agency projects with law enforcement and government.
 His law enforcement education has been primarily in the area of domestic terrorism and cultural diversities.
-He is currently serves on the Attorney General’s Counterterrorism Advisory Board” in Florida as well as heading the training for law enforcement on “Extremism Identification and Terrorism Prevention”.
-He was cross sworn with Orange County Sheriff’s Office, in Counterterrorism Unit, Office of Intelligence from March 2003 to January 2009 and currently still serving with Longwood Police Department.
-Christopher was recently sworn with the Government of the District of Columbia as a Commander with Protective Services Police division in the counterterrorism training, and former Special Agent with DHS/TSA, and 1801 Aviation Security Inspector for TSA.
-Christopher currently serves on the Homeland Security Television Advisory Board, and recently was brought on with Booz Allen Hamilton as a advisor in the Anti-Money Laundering and Anti-Terrorist Financing compliance division.
-He speaks fluent French, and Arabic.
+He currently serves on the Attorney General’s Counterterrorism Advisory Board” in Florida as well as heading the training for law enforcement on “Extremism Identification and Terrorism Prevention”.
+He was cross-sworn with Orange County Sheriff’s Office, in Counterterrorism Unit, Office of Intelligence from March 2003 to January 2009 and currently still serving with Longwood Police Department.
+Christopher was recently sworn in with the Government of the District of Columbia as a Commander with the Protective Services Police division in counterterrorism training, a former Special Agent with DHS/TSA, and an 1801 Aviation Security Inspector for TSA.
+Christopher currently serves on the Homeland Security Television Advisory Board and recently was brought on with Booz Allen Hamilton as an advisor in the Anti-Money Laundering and Anti-Terrorist Financing compliance division.
+He speaks fluent French and Arabic.
 He was educated in Canada, the Middle East, and the United States.